Higher order representation stability and ordered configuration spaces of manifolds

-Using the language of twisted skew-commutative algebras, we define \emph{secondary representation stability}, a stability pattern in the {\it unstable} homology of spaces that are representation stable in the sense of Church, Ellenberg, and Farb \cite{CEF}.
-We show that the rational homology of configuration spaces of ordered particles in noncompact manifolds satisfies secondary representation stability.
-While representation stability for the homology of configuration spaces involves stabilizing by introducing particles near the boundary, secondary representation stability involves stabilizing by introducing pairs of orbiting particles.
-This result can be thought of as a representation-theoretic analogue of \emph{secondary homological stability} in the sense of Galatius, Kupers, and Randal-Williams \cite{GKRW}.
-In the course of the proof we establish some additional results: we give a new characterization of the integral homology of the complex of injective words, and we give a new proof of integral representation stability for configuration spaces of noncompact manifolds, extending previous results to nonorientable manifolds.
-In an appendix, we use results on FI-homology to give explicit stable ranges for the integral cohomology of configuration spaces of closed manifolds.
+Using the language of twisted skew-commutative algebras, we define \emph{secondary representation stability}, a stability pattern in the {\it unstable} homology of spaces that are representation stable in the sense of Church--Ellenberg--Farb \cite{CEF}.
+We show that the rational homology of configuration spaces of ordered points in noncompact manifolds satisfies secondary representation stability.
+While representation stability for the homology of configuration spaces involves stabilizing by introducing a point ``near infinity,'' secondary representation stability involves stabilizing by introducing a pair of orbiting points -- an operation that relates homology groups in different homological degrees.
+This result can be thought of as a representation-theoretic analogue of \emph{secondary homological stability} in the sense of Galatius--Kupers--Randal-Williams \cite{GKRW1,GKRW2}.
+In the course of the proof we establish some additional results: we give a new characterization of the homology of the complex of injective words, and we give a new proof of integral representation stability for configuration spaces of noncompact manifolds, extending previous results to nonorientable manifolds.